shivashant25/Nerdio-Lab/Hands-on lab/09-create-backup.md

 ## Overview

 The Azure Backup service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.
-In this lab, you'll be creating a backup recovery vault, configuring policies to that vault and enabling backup for those policies.
+In this lab, you'll be creating a backup recovery vault, configuring policies to that vault, and enabling backup for those policies.

 ## Exercise 1: Create Recovery service vaults and policy

 In this exercise, We'll be creating a recovery vault and backup policies in your NMM Account.

-1. From the NMM portal, click on **ACCOUNTS** *(1)* from the side blade and click on **Manange** *(2)* on in the NMM Account.
+1. From the NMM portal, click on **ACCOUNTS** *(1)* from the side blade and click on **Manage** *(2)* on in the NMM Account.

    ![](media/2s1.png)